mrousavy/ImgurSniper/README.md

 When successfully uploaded, you will get a notification and the **Link will be copied to your Clipboard**.

+**Side note:** You may experience _issues_ with Image uploads being _cut or not uploaded_, this is because of Imgur's File size limit for not logged in Users.
+You can easily fix this by _logging in_.

 # ImgurSniper UI
 <img src="http://i.imgur.com/SMzQqLC.jpg">